ircnet-website/www.IRCnet.net/webchat.md

 user's needs.

-There are two different Web-based solutions for web-based IRC access; qwebirc is more modern one.
+There are two different Web-based solutions for web-based IRC access; qwebirc is the more modern one.
 Both will require javascript to be enabled in your browser and should work with any halfway modern browser.

 * [qwebirc hosted by ente](http://webchat.ircnet.net/)
 * [CGI:IRC hosted by tu-ilmenau.de](http://sandbox.fem.tu-ilmenau.de/cgi-bin/cgiirc/irc.cgi)